Plixee/backbone-nwx-example/README.md

 # Usage
 Run `python server.py` to start the application locally then browse to http://127.0.0.1:5000.

+# Notes
 .scss files should be compiled with Compass framework.
+Application can be directly pushed to Heroku.

 # Disclaimer
 Quick and dirty, feel free to improve !